1zc/VisorWare/README.md

 ### Pre-requisites / device setup
 To use and develop VisorWare, we will need to setup a proper base environment with the required hardware.
 You will need:

-• A Raspberry Pi with the latest Raspbian installed on a minimum 4GB SD card.
+â€¢ A Raspberry Pi with the latest Raspbian installed on a minimum 4GB SD card.
 All Pi models work.

-• A small, monochrome OLED display.
+â€¢ A small, monochrome OLED display.
 (Currently only supports 'SSD1306 128x64' OLED displays.
 More displays will be added)

-• Four buttons, wired up to 'GPIO4', 'GPIO17', 'GPIO27', and 'GPIO22'.
+â€¢ Four buttons, wired up to 'GPIO4', 'GPIO17', 'GPIO27', and 'GPIO22'.
 These buttons will be used to navigate through menus and interact with software.
 (GPIO17 serves as the left button, GPIO27 middle and GPIO22 right | the button at GPIO4 is not necessary.)

 Refer to the [docs/devsetup.md](https://github.com/1zc/VisorWare/tree/master/docs/devsetup.md) file in the documentation directory of this GitHub repository for detailed information regarding setting up your device requirements.